The idea of a Jewish Institute for Technical Education in Palestine (1901-1921)

 – practical workshop lessons from an early age. - In the higher technical college, particularly talented young people were to receive a 3-4 year course of study, while the others were to be trained for a career in the trades.

-Supplementary lessons in mathematics and certain natural sciences were offered in advance as preparation for admission to the course.
+Supplementary lessons in mathematics and certain natural sciences were offered in advance as preparation for admission to university.
 In addition, the languages were deepened;

 – Hebrew as a religious-national binding agent,